Malta - a Fascinating English-Speaking Island in the Center of the Mediterranean

 Neolithic temples

-Amazing, just amazing!
-They contributed to a lifelong fascination for ancient civilizations...
+Amazing - what a magical place!
+It contributed to a lifelong fascination for ancient civilizations...

 Comments